Faroe Islands: Whaling

 Therefore we recommend that adults eat no more than one to two meals a month.
 Women who plan to become pregnant within three months, pregnant women, and nursing women should abstain from eating pilot whale meat.
 Pilot whale liver and kidneys should not be eaten at all.

-Animal rights groups such as the Sea Shepherd Conservation Society criticize grindadráp as being cruel and unnecessary since it is no longer necessary as a food source for the Faroese people.
+Animal rights groups such as the Sea Shepherd Conservation Society criticise grindadráp as being cruel and unnecessary since it is no longer necessary as a food source for the Faroese people.

 The sustainability of the Faroese pilot whale hunt has been discussed, but with a long-term average catch of around 800 pilot whales on the Faroe Islands a year, the hunt is not considered to have a significant impact on the pilot whale population.
-There are an estimated 128,000 pilot whales in the Northeast Atlantic, and Faroese whaling is therefore considered a sustainable catch by the Faroese government.
-Annual records of whale drives and strandings of pilot whales and other small cetaceans provide over 400 years of documentation, including statistics, and represents one of the most comprehensive historical records of wildlife utilization anywhere in the world.
+There are an estimated 128,000 pilot whales in the Northeast Atlantic, and Faroese whaling is therefore considered a sustainable practice by the Faroese government.
+Annual records of whale drives and strandings of pilot whales and other small cetaceans provide over 400 years of documentation, including statistics, and represents one of the most comprehensive historical records of wildlife utilisation anywhere in the world.

 On 12 September 2021, a super-pod of over 1,420 white-sided dolphins were killed, which caused significant controversy in the Faroe Islands and abroad, leading to the government imposing quotas on the amount of white-sided dolphins allowed to be hunted each year.
 The UK Government declined to suspend its free-trade agreement with the Faroese, having been called upon by conservationists to do so.